 Based on the Precautionary Principal, the SCWMA will work towards the ban and/or restriction of products that are demonstrated to pose harm to people, wildlife or the environment in Sonoma County.
 Due to the complexity of most hazardous product issues, it is far more effective to ban or restrict their distribution than to attempt to educate the public on appropriate use, disposal and alternatives.
 Therefore, products that pose particular or significant harm may be targeted for bans or restrictions.
 The SCWMA will introduce the public to the issues involving the product(s) of concern through available media such as press releases, the annual Recycling Guide, SCWMA website, and brochures.
 The SCWMA will lobby administrative and legislative representatives to adopt bans or restrictions at the State and Federal level.
-The SCWMA will join coalitions promoting the bans or restrictions as such coalitions arise.
-The SCWMA will consider all desired bans and restrictions in making its own policies decisions.
+The SCWMA will join coalitions promoting the bans or restrictions in making its own policies decisions.